jonathan401/tooltip-of-some-sort/README.md

 4. Also, for now, the only way to change the background colour of the tooltip is by directly changing the colour prop passed to an instance of the tooltip.

+5. The approach I used in dynamically positioning the tooltip might not be the best 😆.
+ It was the only solution I could find for now 😁.
+I'll try finding a cleaner way to do this 👍🏾

 # Props

 The tootip accepts the following props: